 Many archives will let you use their photos if you email them and ask for permission.
 You will want to email their contact person – make sure to be extra nice!
 Some archives will ask for citations, while other may ask you to pay a fee to use their image.
 Either way, make sure that you comply with their rules!

 Another good option is to take your own photos for your project!
 Many smart phones today have amazon cameras and you can capture lots of good footage.
 Make sure that you film in the orientation that is best for your project: portrait or landscape.
 You can then import the images into an app or download them to your computer to edit them!

 You can also create handwritten, drawn, or digital abstract designs for your project!
 There are a lot of apps out there so check them out and get creative!

+Here is a list of places to find primary sources that you can check out next!
 I hope this helps for your next project!